Bardwell History, Family Crest & Coats of Arms

 The surname Bardwell was first found in Suffolk, where they held a family seat from ancient times.

-Important Dates for the Bardwell family
+Early History of the Bardwell family

 This web page shows only a small excerpt of our Bardwell research.
 Another 234 words (17 lines of text) covering the years 1086, 1190, 1272, 1307, 1500 and 1637 are included under the topic Early Bardwell History in all our PDF Extended History products and printed products wherever possible.